 - Information gathering and sharing by social work, court social workers, defence agents, and other agencies

-When the young person appears in court from police custody or a place of safety, either dedicated court support workers where available under the Whole System Approach and if not then court social work staff should see the child before the court appearance to explain the court process, answer any questions and offer assistance (within set boundaries – Scottish Government, 2011b).
-Local practice varies but usually there will be arrangements for this service to be available (Scottish Government, 2010a).
+When the child appears in court, especially when appearing from police custody or a place of safety, either dedicated court support workers where available under the Whole System Approach and if not then court social work staff should see the child before the court appearance.
+They should explain the court process, answer any questions, offer assistance and liaise with the lead professional/named person (Scottish Government, 2011).
+Local practice varies but usually there will be arrangements for this service to be available (Scottish Government, 2010a; CYCJ, 2020a).

 If prosecution goes ahead

-The criminal justice system can be confusing and frightening both for the young person and their family, especially if they are new to it.
+The criminal justice system can be confusing and frightening both for the child and their family.

-Court-based family support - other than posters, leaflets, or information from the defence solicitor – is not commonly available, and defence solicitors are often unaware of what support might be available.
+Court-based family support - other than posters, leaflets, or information from the defence solicitor - varies , and defence solicitors may be unaware of what support might be available.

 This means all statutory agencies - local authorities, the judiciary, court staff, police, COPFS - should bear in mind (Scottish Government, 2011; CYCJ, 2020a; Independent Care Review, 2020):

-- Outcomes for young people are improved by partnership working and effective information sharing and communication, including with young people and their families, Police Scotland, Scottish Courts, COPFS, Children's Reporter, Court Based Social Work Services, third sector and local authorities.
+- Outcomes for children are improved by partnership working and effective, timely information sharing and communication, including with children and their families, Police Scotland, Scottish Courts, COPFS, Children's Reporter, Court Based Social Work Services, third sector and local authorities.

-- Cases should be dealt with as quickly as possible as sentences have a greater impact upon young people when imposed soon after the offence
+- Cases should be dealt with as quickly as possible as sentences have a greater impact upon children when imposed soon after the offence

 - The agreed model of programming court cases involving 16-17 year olds should be followed

-- Family members are not guilty and each family is unique, with multi agency working and the inclusion, engagement and connection of family members key.
+- Each family is unique, with multi-agency working and the inclusion, engagement and connection of family members key.
 All practice with families should promote and be characterised by family support principles.

-It has been highlighted above that not all young people involved in offending will progress to court and prosecution, but a sizable proportion do.
+It has been highlighted above that not all children in conflict with the law will progress to court and prosecution, but a sizable proportion do.
 As a result the remainder of the stages in the map will focus on those who do.